Rhode Island Traffic Ticket Lawyer

 What is the Court Process for a Traffic Ticket in Rhode Island?

-Initially you will receive a summons in the mail, which will tell you what you are charged with and what date to appear in court.
+Initially, you will receive a summons which will tell you what you are charged with and what date to appear in court.

 At your initial appearance at the Rhode Island Traffic Tribunal or a Municipal Court, you can enter a plea of Guilty or Not Guilty.
 There will be a police prosecutor or city solicitor representing the town or city that issued you the ticket.
 It is likely the police officer who issued you the ticket will not be there.